kyletp09/NBA_Player_Similarities/PROJECT_PLANS.md

 + **Data Pipeline**: ![Data Pipeline Flowchart](Pictures/Data_Pipeline_Flowchart.png)

+## 3. Model Training

++ I will mostly us clustering algorithm like k-means clustering for this project

-## 3. Project Deployment and Tech Stack
+## 4. Project Deployment and Tech Stack

++ **Python Libraries**: Pandas, NumPy, MatPlotLib, Scikit-Learn

++ **Where it will be held**: Github will hold the final project and will act as a version control system in the development of the project

++ **Interface**: A GUI will be created using streamlit